devTarak/portfolio-showcase-plugin/readme.txt

 == Description ==

-**Portfolio Showcase** helps you display portfolio items professionally and beautifully.
+**Portfolio Showcase by DevTarak** helps you display portfolio items professionally and beautifully.
 It registers a custom post type for portfolio entries and provides Elementor widget integration so you can easily add the showcase anywhere on your site.

 **Key Features:**